neuropathbasel-pub/CnQuant/README.md

 - remote_server_log_directory: log files from apps running on a remote server via CQmanager in plain text form will be saved here.
 - remote_server_diagnoses_directory: directory on a remote server which has to contain two csv files: data_annotation.csv with two headers Sentrix_id and MC, which will contain annotated Sentrix IDs and their annotated tumor types.
 The second file, reference_data_annotation.csv, has the same structure with Sentrix IDs annotated as "reference".
-- remote_server_cn_results_directory: directory on remote directory where CNV results will be stored in compressed parquet format.
+- remote_server_results_directory: directory on remote directory where CNV results will be stored in compressed parquet format.
 For CQcase running on a remote server via CQmanager.
 - remote_server_summary_plots_base_directory: summary plots will be stored here on the remote server.
 For CQall running on a remote server via CQmanager.

 **CQcalc-specific settings**

--process_inconvertible_sentrix_ids: set this to True to allow reprocessing Sentrix IDs that were previously determined to be corrupt.
-Default is False.
-Note: Depending on the amount of IDAT files present on a system, reprocessing many files can require significant amounts of time and resources.
--check_if_idats_have_equal_size: set this to True to reject IDAT pairs with unequal file size.
-Default is True.
-Note: Valid IDAT files are typically in the same size range.
 -minimum_idat_size: set here minimum IDAT size in MB per file.
 Default is 1.
 Note: For more stringent filtering (many IDAT file types are larger than 1 MB) increase according to expected file size.

 **CQall_plotter-specific settings**
 - minimal_number_of_sentrix_ids_for_summary_plot: controls minimum number of analyzed samples per summary plot.
 Default is 5.

 **Server name displayed in CQcase and CQall**
-- server_name: A string or sentence wrapped in double quotes you put here will be displayed in the bottom right corner in CQcase and CQall.
+- server_name: A string wrapped in double quotes you put here will be displayed in the bottom right corner in CQcase and CQall.

 **CQcase- and CQall-specific settings**
 - cqcase_host_app_port: port where you will be able to access CQcase.
 Default is 8052.